 Tomintoul and Glenlivet – this area is one of the best places in the Cairngorms National Park to take in the celestial wonders of the night sky.
-This dark sky park is the most northerly in the world and but highly accessible with parking facilities located nearby.
+This dark sky park is the most northerly in the world, but highly accessible with parking facilities located nearby.

 Isle of Coll – this Inner Hebridean isle was awarded the status of Dark Sky Community by the International Dark-Sky Association.
 The island has no street lighting and enjoys a night-time clarity on a par with high Arctic regions.

 Galloway Forest Park – Europe’s first official Dark Sky Park scores an impressive 23.6 out of 25 on the International Dark Sky Association’s scale of darkness.
-You can see the Andromeda galaxy with the naked eye, and with the help of powerful telescopes at the Scottish Dark Sky Observatory, wonders like the Whirlpool Galaxy.
+You can see the Andromeda galaxy with the naked eye.

-According to UNESCO Scotland is home to some of the most outstanding natural landscapes on the planet.
-This specially designated areas are called Global Geoparks and boast natural landmarks and landscapes which are considered to be of major international significance and worthy of conservation.
+According to UNESCO, Scotland is home to some of the most outstanding natural landscapes on the planet.
+These specially-designated areas are called Global Geoparks and boast natural landmarks and landscapes of major international significance and worthy of conservation.